Codecademy/docs/content/general/concepts/http/http.md

 ## Responses

-If the server is able to connect with the client and fullfill its request, it will send back a response that includes the following parts:
+If the server is able to connect with the client and fulfill its request, it will send back a response that includes the following parts:

 - The version of HTTP being used.
 - Headers similar to the ones used for HTTP requests.